Leipzig: Baroque to Modern

-Johann Sebastian Bach spent the longest phase of his career in Leipzig, from 1723 until his death in 1750, conducting the Thomanerchor (St. Thomas Church Choir), at the St. Thomas Church, the St. Nicholas Church and the Paulinerkirche, the university church of Leipzig (destroyed in 1968).
+Johann Sebastian Bach spent the longest phase of his career in Leipzig, from 1723 until his death in 1750, conducting the Thomanerchor (St. Thomas Church Choir), at the St. Thomas Church, the St. Nicholas Church, and the Paulinerkirche, the university church of Leipzig (destroyed in 1968).
 The composer Richard Wagner was born in Leipzig in 1813, in the Brühl.
 Robert Schumann was also active in Leipzig music, having been invited by Felix Mendelssohn when the latter established Germany's first musical conservatoire in the city in 1843.
 Gustav Mahler was second conductor (working under Artur Nikisch) at the Leipzig Opera from June 1886 until May 1888, and achieved his first significant recognition while there by completing and publishing Carl Maria von Weber's opera Die Drei Pintos.
 Mahler also completed his own 1st Symphony while living in Leipzig.

 Today the conservatory is the University of Music and Theatre Leipzig.
-A broad range of subjects are taught, including artistic and teacher training in all orchestral instruments, voice, interpretation, coaching, piano chamber music, orchestral conducting, choir conducting and musical composition in various musical styles.
+A broad range of subjects are taught, including artistic and teacher training in all orchestral instruments, voice, interpretation, coaching, piano chamber music, orchestral conducting, choir conducting, and musical composition in various musical styles.
 The drama departments teach acting and scriptwriting.

 The Bach-Archiv Leipzig, an institution for the documentation and research of the life and work of Bach (and also of the Bach family), was founded in Leipzig in 1950 by Werner Neumann.
 The Bach-Archiv organizes the prestigious International Johann Sebastian Bach Competition, initiated in 1950 as part of a music festival marking the bicentennial of Bach's death.
 The competition is now held every two years in three changing categories.
-The Bach-Archiv also organizes performances, especially the international festival Bachfest Leipzig and runs the Bach-Museum.
+The Bach-Archiv also organizes performances, especially the international festival Bachfest Leipzig and runs the Leipzig Bach Museum.

 The city's musical tradition is also reflected in the worldwide fame of the Leipzig Gewandhaus Orchestra, under its chief conductor Andris Nelsons, and the Thomanerchor.

 The MDR Leipzig Radio Symphony Orchestra is Leipzig's second largest symphony orchestra.
 Its current chief conductor is Kristjan Järvi.
 Both the Gewandhausorchester and the MDR Leipzig Radio Symphony Orchestra make use of in the Gewandhaus concert hall.

 For over sixty years Leipzig has been offering a "school concert" programme for children in Germany, with over 140 concerts every year in venues such as the Gewandhaus and over 40,000 children attending.